ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-8.md

 layout: learningpathall
 ---

-## Objective
-You will now push the local Docker image to the registry, you created in Azure.
+You will now push the local Docker image to the registry you created in Azure.

 ### Pushing the local image to Azure
 Start by opening the WSL console, where you type